BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 > We encourage users to ask the mod author for permission, even if they want to create a patch for personal use {.is-warning}

+^ rethink this textbos.
+Ask again for milo's and Em's feedback about this.

 If you want to create a **BG3SX Whitelist** patch for a mod that you are not the author of and you want to use it for your personal use, you can follow the guide and create the patch as an [optional addon](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#as-an-optional-addon).